Carina-P/hire-hens/README.md

 The data modell was visualised with [DrawSQL](https://drawsql.app/):
 ![Data Model](wireframes/data_model.png)
 In the visualisation the modells Group, Email_address, User and Site is not shown.
 It is the modells that django provide.
 The column types shown in visualization differs in some case from reality.
-Here is the differenses:
+Here are the differences:
 - In Order and Profile, column country have the django fieldtype: CountryField.
 - In Order, column order_date and delivery_date are DatetimeFields.
 - In Product, column image is an ImageField.